-Scientists Use DNA And A Test Tube To Develop AI That May Be Capable Of Creating Its Own ‘Memories’
+Scientists Use DNA And A Test Tube To Develop A.I.
+That May Be Capable Of Creating Its Own ‘Memories’

 Scientists have been able to create a completely artificial neural network by using DNA and a test tube, and the results of this AI experiment have been nothing short of astonishing.

-During experiments, this artificial intelligence was able to accurately assess handwritten numbers, with scientists suggesting that this research shows that humans are edging ever closer to taking AI and placing it in organic circuits, as the Daily Mail report.
+During experiments, this artificial intelligence was able to accurately assess handwritten numbers, with scientists suggesting that this research shows that humans are edging ever closer to taking AI and placing it in organic circuits, as the Daily Mail reports.

-If this were ever to come to fruition, it would mean that artificial intelligence would be roaming about in totally organic materials, similar to a human body and less like something you might see in RoboCop.
+If this were ever to come to fruition, it would mean that artificial intelligence would be roaming about in totally organic materials, similar to a human body and less like something you might see in a film like RoboCop.
 Scientists are even hoping that this AI will manage to create its own special memories one day.

 The main goal of this scientific experiment is to see if researchers can program AI in such a way that it will not only be able to accurately compute, but will also have the capability to make its own decisions, something that may be possible with the right artificial neural networks that scientists construct out of DNA.

 In their latest experiments with AI, Caltech researchers used what is a classic test when they tried to determine whether their artificial intelligence would be able to read human handwriting.
-Even for ordinary humans this is oftentimes challenging as handwriting can quite often be difficult to decipher, so when attempting to create intelligence in AI, this is a useful ability to program them with.
+Even for ordinary humans this is oftentimes challenging, as handwriting can quite often be difficult to decipher, so when attempting to create intelligence in AI, this is a useful ability to program them with.

 Scientists have created an AI inside a test tube using strands of DNA https://t.co/1BLW9NQggF via @MailOnline